 Jobseeker's Allowance (JSA) is a weekly payment to help you while you look for work.
 How much you get depends on your circumstances and the type of JSA you qualify for.
 To qualify for JSA you usually have to be 18 or over (but below State Pension age), able and available for work when you apply for JSA.
 You must go to an interview to complete your claim.
 For more information on Job Seekers Allowance, click here.

-As well as the benefits listed in the left-hand menu there are various other state benefits to which you may be entitled, depending on your circumstances (For full details of all existing state benefits click here.
+As well as the benefits listed in this section there are various other state benefits to which you may be entitled, depending on your circumstances (For full details of all existing state benefits click here).

 Some of the other benefits to which you might be entitled are: